Monetization

 Higher profit margins

+With digital products, you can keep more money in your pocket.
 Because your initial investment is lower, you can whip something up and get it out the (digital) door with less money.
-And the costs of delivering that digital product to your audience is a lot cheaper, too.
-That means you can keep more money from each sale than giving it to a list of suppliers, manufacturers, and other vendors.
+And the costs of delivering that digital product to your audience are a lot cheaper, too.
+That means you can keep more money from each sale rather than giving it to a list of suppliers, manufacturers, and other vendors.

 Easily scalable

+“Scalable” is a business term that defines how easy it is to grow something quickly — usually a service or a product.
 Digital products are way more scalable than physical products.
-Since the logistics of selling digital products are more straightforward, the profit margin is higher, and the investment required to scale is smaller, you can go from offering just one product to a whole range of products a lot faster.
+Since the logistics of selling digital products are simpler and more straightforward, and the investment required to scale is smaller, you can go from offering just one product to a whole range of products a lot faster.

 Additionally, because there’s no inventory to manage, you don’t have to worry about finding creative ways to deal with increased demand.
 While physical products require additional costs and infrastructure as demand increases, digital products don’t.